 Most, if not all bloggers install the famous Alexa toolbar in their browsers to test their blogs and sites, and to put eyes on page loading time.
 But, is Alexa toolbar the ideal tool for page speed?
-For now, the Alexa Toolbar used essentially to find the site traffic.
-This is the first function that people use in that toolbar, but, what about the average page speed?
+For now, the tool is used essentially to find the site traffic.
+This is the first function that people use in that extension, but, what about the average page speed?

 If you test your blog speed with one of the popular tools like Google Page Speed Insight, Gtmetrix, or Pingdom, you will find different conclusions.
 The main reason is that each tool uses its own parameters to test any website page speed, and give a score from 0 to 100.